 Different counselors serve different purposes.
 They can also work in different locations.
 Some may work in a drug rehabilitation center while others may work with other types of counselors, in youth centers, or even in treatment centers.

 Digging deep into the career before you begin can help you learn whether or not the job is for you.
-It can help remove any rose-colored glasses that you could be wearing prior to getting started and prepare you for what’s to come.
+It can help remove any rose-colored glasses you could wear before getting started and prepare you for what’s to come.

 2. Talk to Professionals

 Talking to people who are already in the field can be part of your research period.
 While they’re unable to talk about specific client situations, they can give you a good idea of what you should anticipate when you’re getting started.

 They can give you the real ups and downs of working as an alcohol and drug counselor and tell you things that you might not be able to learn online.

 Finding someone who can offer guidance and advice in this area is valuable.

 3. Learn About Education Requirements